 Part of the Channel Island system, Santa Catalina Island lies 22 miles off the coast of southern California.
-In the late 1800s, General Phineas Banning and his sons realized the potential value of Catalina as a resort destination and began developing infrastructure to support tourism in the town of Avalon.
+In the late 1800s, General Phineas Banning and his sons realized the potential value of Catalina as a resort destination.
+They began developing infrastructure to support tourism in the town of Avalon.
 In 1915, a fire at the Hotel Metropole in the main center of Avalon spread quickly, destroying half of the town’s buildings and homes.
-Due to debt incurred as a result of the fire and decreased tourism, the Banning brothers sold the island property in shares.
+Due to debt incurred due to the fire and decreased tourism, the Banning brothers sold the island property in shares.
 Industrialist William Wrigley, Jr. (of chewing gum fame) purchased a controlling interest in the island in 1919.
 Wrigley made significant investments in developing the island.
-Notable developments include the iconic Catalina Casino, constructed in 1929, as well as ferry boats to bring tourists back and forth from southern California destinations.
+Notable developments include the iconic Catalina Casino, constructed in 1929, and ferry boats to bring tourists back and forth from southern California destinations.

 The history of tile and pottery manufacturing on the island begins with the discovery of clay and mineral oxides necessary for pottery production while drilling for freshwater wells.
 The island company imported machinery to Pebbly Beach, a short drive from Avalon.
 It used clay from multiple island sources to create early brick and tile products.
 The earliest pottery pieces were produced in 1927 as novelty items, tiles, plaques, and bookends featuring Catalina wildlife and Mexican themes.
 By 1928, some of the things were sold on the California mainland.
 1928 also marked the first year that tiles were glazed.
 The Catalina Clay Products Company was spun off from the original tile factory (1928-32) and operated from 1930-36.